kgatilin/aihive/docs/arch/high_level_architecture.md

   - Facilitates human readability and editing
   - Integrates with existing development workflows

-### AD-3: Task Status-Driven Orchestration
+### AD-3: Orchestrator-Driven Workflow
-- **Decision**: Drive workflow progression through explicit task statuses
+- **Decision**: Use a dedicated Orchestrator Agent to manage workflow progression
 - **Rationale**:
-  - Creates clear visibility of work in progress
+  - Centralizes workflow coordination logic
-  - Enables precise targeting of human validation points
+  - Allows specialized agents to focus on their specific tasks
-  - Provides consistent process across different task types
+  - Provides a single point of control for workflow state
-  - Facilitates automation based on well-defined transitions
+  - Ensures consistency in task transitions and status updates

 ### AD-4: Human Validation Checkpoints
 - **Decision**: Implement mandatory human validation at key decision points